 Here, we considered peers, ports, passenger and cargo terminals, search and rescue stations, recreation facilities, human settlements, and other infrastructure objects located in the coastal zone, excluding oil terminals and other oil and gas infrastructure.
 The construction of this infrastructure is associated with the removal or alteration of coastal habitats, disturbance, and destruction of benthic and coastal habitats, as well as increased levels of noise and other pollution, including petrochemical pollution since ports usually maintain a small supply of fuel.
 The operation of such infrastructure is associated with increased human presence, and marine and air traffic together with all the relevant impacts.

-Example: Arctic ports
+Example: Arctic ports across the Arctic.

 Assessment findings:

 Marine mammals.
 Several key habitats of marine mammals are subject to significant concern from the construction of coastal infrastructure.
-While more detailed distribution studies are required at local or region level to identify regular animal concentration areas, construction sites must avoid such locations, but could be situated outside of the core areas under the condition that shipping to and from the infrastructure projects is limited and restricted appropriately (including routing, seasonality, speed, and fuel) and no waste discharge is allowed.
+While more detailed distribution studies are required at the local or regional level to identify regular animal concentration areas, construction sites must avoid such locations, but could be situated outside of the core areas under the condition that shipping to and from the infrastructure projects is limited and restricted appropriately (including routing, seasonality, speed, and fuel) and no waste discharge is allowed.
 In case of cetacean habitats, construction works should be kept away from whale aggregations where construction impulse noise levels will be less than 160 dB re 1 mPa peak-to-peak.
 Robust monitoring is mandatory, and ships should keep 5 km away from the aggregations.
-For habitats located far offshore “not applicable” status was assigned.
+For habitats located far offshore concern for this activity was considered not applicable.

 Seabirds.
-Infrastructure construction can be a source of significant concern if it happens in the vicinity of seabird colonies and similar spatially restricted and well-defined habitats like moulting sites or migration stopovers.
-It will be a source of notable concern for some other less spatially restricted habitats: additional surveys must be conducted to identify locations of high bird concentration that should then be avoided; strict and robust monitoring must be implemented.
+Infrastructure construction is a source of significant concern in the vicinity of seabird colonies and similar spatially restricted and well-defined habitats like moulting sites or migration stopovers.
+It is a source of notable concern for some other less spatially restricted habitats; however, additional surveys must be conducted to identify locations of high bird concentration that should then be avoided; and strict and robust monitoring must be implemented.
 Limitations will depend on particular development plans.

 Fish.
 No specific restrictions for fish CFs apart from existing environmental standards and best practices.
 For some specific spawning areas, the scale of a project can be limited, and stricter monitoring requirements can be introduced.